 (iv) Regular Property Tax Increase Limitation.
 The regular property tax increase limitation (chapter 84.55 RCW) limits the total dollar amount of regular property taxes levied by an individual taxing district to the amount of such taxes levied in the highest of the three most recent years multiplied by a limit factor, plus an adjustment to account for taxes on new construction at the previous year's rate.
 The limit factor is defined as the lesser of 101% or 100% plus inflation, but if the inflation rate is less than 1%, the limit factor may be increased to 101%, if approved by a majority plus one vote of the governing body of the taxing district, upon a finding of substantial need.
-In addition, the limit factor may be increased, regardless of inflation, if such increase is authorized by the governing body of the taxing district.
+In addition, the limit factor may be increased, regardless of inflation, if such increase is authorized by the governing body of the taxing district upon a finding of substantial need and is also approved by the voters at a general or special election within the taxing district.
 Such election must be held less than 12 months before the date on which the proposed levy will be made, and any tax increase cannot be greater than described above under "-Maximum Rate Limitations."
 The new limit factor is effective for taxes collected in the following year only.